COMMUNICATIONS & PR OFFICER

 Investigation

-Pairing XDR with a dedicated information security team within your company creates a strong human-machine correlation that will result in expert incident investigations.
+Pairing XDR with a dedicated information security team within your company creates a strong human-machine correlation that will result in expert incident investigations and response.

 Recommendation